How to Fix D Drive Is Not Accessible on Windows 11/10 in 5 Ways?

 • Wait for the process to complete and check if the drive is accessible.

 If none of the above methods work, the final option is to completely format your drive.
-This method may restore your disk to its original normal state.
+This method may restore your disk to its original normal state and resolve this local disk D is not accessible issue.

 • Open File Explorer, right-click on the target drive, and select "Format." format the drive